-- Lunate tail with similarly sized lobes
+- Lunate tail (shaped like a crescent moon) with lobes of similar size

-- Underside of sharply pointed snout white
+- Snout is sharply pointed with a white underside

 State Record: 911 lb 12 oz, caught near Palm Beach